 AKB Design Studio – Sylvie Li Photography

-For more ideas and inspiration, you might want to take a look at sites like Serena & Lily, Dear Keaton, Arhaus, or Pottery Barn, which reflect what the quiet luxury trend will look like in 2026.
+For more ideas and inspiration, you might want to take a look at sites like Serena & Lily, Dear Keaton, Arhaus, or Pottery Barn, which reflect what the quiet luxury trend looks like in 2026.

 At the bottom of this post, I share some places to shop for quiet luxury style decor, as well as a few of my favorite pieces.